floschott/foamquant/docs/source/about.rst

 Process
 -----------------

-Functions for processing batch liquid foam images, all the steps from the raw-reconstructed images to the labelled images.
+Functions for processing batch liquid foam images, all the steps from the raw-reconstructed images to the labelled images:
+- Remove background (homogeneization)
+- Phase segmentation (binarization)
+- Masking (cylindrical or region of interest)
+- Remove small objects and holes (volume threshold)
+- Bubble segmentation (watershed)
+- Remove edge bubbles (edge of a mask if provided)

 .. figure:: Process.png
    :scale: 40%